 The Qualifying Seminar requires the student to write a quality paper equivalent to manuscripts submitted to reputable peer-review journals.
 A student to choose the topic of the qualifying paper autonomously and write the entire paper as an independent study.
-The qualifying paper must have a clearly stated thesis statement and conduct a thorough literature review by presenting a detailed background of the issue and explaining its scopes and dimensions from three distinct perspectives as well as an ethical implication.
+The qualifying paper must have a clearly stated thesis statement and conduct a thorough literature review by presenting a detailed background of the issue and analyzing its themes and dimensions based on at least four theories as well as an ethical implication.
 A final set of policy and procedural recommendations is required as a conclusion of the paper.

 APA style in referencing and a bibliography of at least 30 sources must be properly cited.
 Paper organization, formatting and writing style must be of high quality suitable for advanced graduate studies and peer-review journal submission criteria.
 Accordingly, and after successfully passing the Qualifying Experience, students must submit their completed Qualifying Papers to to the program's flagship scholarly peer-review journal, The Journal of Applied Professional Studies (JAPS) and follow the submission guidelines of the journal.
 All Qualifying Papers that had passed the review process are eligible for publication at the journal.